erlang/otp/system/doc/getting_started/conc_prog.md

 ```

 `spawn` returns a _process identifier_, or _pid_, which uniquely identifies the
 process.
-So <0.63.0> is the pid of the `spawn` function call above.
+So `<0.63.0>` is the pid of the `spawn` function call above.
 The next
 example shows how to use pids.

-Notice also that ~p is used instead of ~w in `io:format`.
-To quote the manual:
+Notice also that ~p is used instead of ~w in `io:format/2`.
+To quote [the manual](`m:io#tilde_p`):

-"~p Writes the data with standard syntax in the same way as ~w, but breaks terms
+> ~p Writes the data with standard syntax in the same way as ~w, but breaks terms
-whose printed representation is longer than one line into many lines and indents
+> whose printed representation is longer than one line into many lines and indents
-each line sensibly.
-It also tries to detect lists of printable characters and to
+> each line sensibly.
+It also tries to detect flat lists of printable characters and
-output these as strings".
+> to output these as strings

 ## Message Passing